 The world is a rapidly growing place.
 More people are moving to it, more people are learning foreign languages, and more native English speakers are becoming fluent in another language.
-This means that English is becoming a less important global language, what countries speak English?
-In fact, it’s now the third most spoken language in the world behind Spanish and Mandarin Chinese.
+English is still an important global language,what countries speak English?
+In fact, it’s still now the most spoken language in the world ahead of Mandarin Chinese and Spanish.

 Languages Spoken in the UK

 Do people in the UK speak English?
 Yes, of course!
 But English is far from the only language people in the United Kingdom speak.
-In fact, English isn’t the only indigenous language spoken in the UK – there are quite a few more.
+United Kingdom official languages English, but in fact English isn’t the only indigenous language spoken in the UK – there are quite a few more.
 And we can add to those a large number of foreign languages spoken by the diverse population in the UK.

 So which languages are the most popular?